simeononsecurity/simeononsecurity.ch/content/guides/how-to-set-up-time-sources-on-windows-domains-and-standalone-systems/index.en.md

 ## Conclusion

 Proper time synchronization is vital for Windows domains and standalone machines alike.
-In a Windows domain, it is crucial to configure domain members to point to domain controllers for time synchronization.
+In a Windows domain, you need to configure domain members to point to domain controllers for time synchronization.
 Domain controllers can obtain their time from various sources, with using external NTP pools or GPS-based time servers being the recommended practice for increased accuracy.

 On standalone Windows machines, the default time source is typically time.windows.com.
 However, you can change the time source using the provided commands.